 HPV Vaccine: Taking a Shot at Cervical Cancer

-January is National Cervical Cancer Awareness Month.
-According to the American Cancer Society, 13,800 women in the U.S. will be diagnosed with cervical cancer and 4,290 will lose their lives to the disease this year.
+According to the American Cancer Society, about 14,000 women in the U.S. will be diagnosed with cervical cancer, and more than 4,200 will lose their lives to the disease this year.

-However, unlike many cancers, we know what causes nearly 99% of all cervical cancer cases: the human papillomavirus, or HPV.
+Unlike many cancers, however, we know what causes nearly 99% of all cervical cancer cases: the human papillomavirus, or HPV.

 HPV is a common virus that will infect most sexually active people at some point in their lives – about four out of five people.
 An estimated 80-million Americans are currently infected with 14-million new infections diagnosed each year.